 Team meetings can be an amazing source of ideas and collaboration.
-Sometimes, getting the team all together can lead to some of your best work.
-Everyone walks away feeling accomplished—like something really valuable was created.
+Sometimes, getting the entire team together can lead to some of your best work.
+Each team member walks away feeling accomplished—like something really valuable was created.

-And then other times, team meetings are nothing but a time suck.
-Attendees are bored, confused, and wondering why couldn’t this have been an email?
+Other times, team meetings are nothing but a time sink.
+Meeting participants are bored, confused, and wondering why couldn’t this have been an email?

-But just guessing the most efficient way to hold a team meeting isn’t a great strategy either.
+Just guessing how to hold effective team meetings isn’t a great strategy.
 Holding a productive team meeting takes some thought and planning.
 Keep reading to learn: